-- 1. The Member's Continuity of Care Condition under treatment is medically stable, and - 2.
-There are no clinical contraindications that would prevent a medically safe transfer to a Network Provider as determined by a UnitedHealthcare Medical Director in consultation with the Member, the terminated Network Provider and, as applicable, the Member's receiving Network Provider.
+1. The Member's Continuity of Care Condition under treatment is medically stable, and

-Continuity of Care also applies to Members who are receiving mental health care services from a terminated Mental Health Provider, on the effective termination date.
-Members eligible for continuity of mental health care services may continue to receive mental health care services from the terminated Mental Health Provider for a reasonable period of time to safely transition care to a Network Mental Health Provider.
-Please refer to Medical
+2. There are no clinical contraindications that would prevent a medically safe transfer to a Network Provider as determined by a UnitedHealthcare Medical Director in consultation with the Member, the terminated Network Provider and, as applicable, the Member's receiving Network Provider.

-Benefits and Exclusions and Limitations in Section 5.
+Continuity of care also applies to Members who are receiving Mental Health Care Services from a terminated Mental Health Provider, on the effective termination date.
+Members eligible for continuity of Mental Health Care Services may continue to receive Mental Health Care Services from the terminated Mental Health Provider for a reasonable period of time to safely transition care to a Network Mental Health Provider.
+Please refer to Medical Benefits and Exclusions and Limitations in Section 5.
 Your Medical Benefits of the UnitedHealthcare Combined Evidence of Coverage and Disclosure Form, and the Schedule of Benefits for information.
-For a description of coverage of mental health care services, please refer to the behavioral health supplement to this Combined Evidence of Coverage and Disclosure Form for USBHPC.

-All Continuity of Care requests will be reviewed on a case-by-case basis.
+All continuity of care requests will be reviewed on a case-by-case basis.
 Reasonable consideration will be given to the severity of the Member's condition and the potential clinical effect of a change in Provider regarding the Member's treatment and outcome of the condition under treatment.

 If you are receiving treatment for any of the specified Continuity of Care Conditions as limited and described in Section 10.
-Definitions and believe you qualify for continued care with the terminating Provider, please call the Customer Service department and request the form Request for Continuity of Care Benefits.
+Definitions and believe you qualify for continued care with the terminating Provider, please call UnitedHealthcare and request the form for continuity of care benefits.